 - 15 This proposal is a housekeeping item to eliminate an unused and unneeded - provision in the RI Bylaws authorizing special assemblies at the RI Convention - for geographic areas in the world.
 Not only has it not been used for many years, if - ever, but it is in conflict with the spirit of internationality at our International - 19 Conventions.
 Conventions are tremendously busy meetings in today's world, and - there would be no time to schedule such assemblies, even if they had a legitimate - 21 purpose, which the special assemblies would not have in this period of instant - 22 communications and worldwide travel.

-VOTE TOTALSyes
+VOTE TOTALS

+yes

 no

+RESULT

+\square Adopted □Referred to Board \square Postponed

-RESULT □ Adopted □ Adopted as Amended □Referred to Board □Rejected □Postponed □Withdrawn
+\square Adopted as Amended □Rejected □Withdrawn

 NOTES

 To increase per capita dues